miversen33/netman.nvim/doc/consumerguide.md

 As this is running asynchronously, there is nothing for us to return data wise.
 The return of `api.read` in this case is the [aforementioned handle](#asynchronous-example).

-# Updating Data for a URI
+# Updating/Deleting Data for a URI

 Another very important thing a consumer will want to do is "update" a URI.
 That is, to update the contents of whatever is behind the URI.
 As an example, a user may want to add some new lines to a configuration located at `ssh://a-really-cool-host///etc/nginx/nginx.conf`.
 A consumer's job then is to tell Netman that you want to save new information in place of whatever is currently stored at that endpoint.
 This is done via the `api.write`, and `api.delete` functions within Netman's [api](https://github.com/miversen33/netman.nvim/wiki/API-Documentation#api)